-Complii Group is Australia's first fully integrated corporate and adviser management platform which serves as the backbone of equity capital markets, enabling new levels of operating efficiencies and competitive advantage for AFSL holders and their thousands of licenced users.
+Complii Group is Australia's first fully integrated Corporate and Adviser Management Platform which serves as the backbone of equity capital markets, enabling new levels of operating efficiencies and competitive advantage for AFSL holders and their thousands of licenced users.

-Established in 2007, Complii Group offers technology solutions to the Australian financial services sector.
-The Company delivers premium, end-to-end Software as a Service (SaaS) based technology solutions for Australian Financial Services License (AFSL) entities, from dealers / brokers, financial advisers, financial planners, wealth advisers, to listed and unlisted companies and investors.
+The Company delivers premium, end-to-end Software as a Service (SaaS) based technology solutions for Australian Financial Services License (AFSL) entities from dealers / brokers, financial advisers, financial planners, wealth advisers, to listed and unlisted companies and their investors.

-Within the highly regulated financial services industry, registered users benefit from compliance modules for their capital raising and operational needs; as well as a global trading platform for securities of unlisted companies and funds; and registry services for both listed and unlisted companies and funds.
+Within the highly regulated financial services industry, registered users benefit from compliance modules for their capital raising, risk and compliance management and operational needs as well as a global trading platform for securities of unlisted companies and funds.